 Jump start your Car

 When you find your car, won’t start in the cold weather, you can jump-start your battery to have the car start easily.
-To do this you will need to have jumper cables and someone with a car that is running well to help jumpstart your battery or simply equip a jump starter along.
+To do this you will need to have best jump starter, you also use the jumper cables and someone with a car that is running well to help jump start your battery or simply equip a jump starter along.
 After jump starting your battery let it run for about 20 minutes before starting your car.
 This will help give your dead battery some current to help start your car easily in winter.
 Check out for corrosion or even spoiled cables in your battery that could be hindering the flow of electricity.
 Clean all the cables and clamps then try starting your car again.
 If the battery won’t come alive the only solution now would be to replace it and get a new battery that won’t be problematic during winter when starting your car.
 When replacing your battery, wear protective glasses and gloves.
 The acid in car batteries may give hazardous hydrogen gas when handled wrongly.

 Use a lightweight oil